mustafaksr/aws-solution-architect-knowledge/README.md

 - [ElastiCache Deployment](Day4-Dynamodb-ElastiCache/implementation-Elasticache/)
   - Implemented an application using ElastiCache to enhance performance and scalability.

-Certainly!
-Here’s how you can update your main README to include Day 5:

 ---

 ## Day 5 - AWS Networking Basics